Written by Karen Yang, and published by Forrest Yu

 Cambodia is a place with which I associate positive thoughts, calmness & strength.
 There are not many places in the world with similar traits and beauty.
 It is also a place that holds many mysteries including the world-famous Angkor Wat.
 I wanted to discover it with my own eyes.

-So you can imagine how excited I was, when I was told to visit Cambodia with colleagues at Indochina Odyssey Tours.
+So you can imagine how excited I was when I was told to visit Cambodia with colleagues at Odynovo (the parent brand of Indochina Odyssey Tours).
 The 5-day tour covered Phnom Penh and Siem Reap, a typical route for Odyssey customers.
-Our intention was good: to experience Cambodia like travelers and get first-hand knowledge of the country at the meantime.
+Our intention was good: to experience Cambodia like travelers and get first-hand knowledge of the country in the meantime.

 Thinking of doing a similar tour in Cambodia?
 Check out this itinerary: 6 Days Discovering Phnom Penh & Siem Reap (it can be tailor-made!)

 Our flight made a stop in Hong Kong and finally, it took us to the capital of Cambodia - Phnom Penh!
 Upon arrival, we were warmly greeted by co-workers from our local office and tour guides dressed in company uniform.
 With the delicate fragrance of jasmine flowers, I was instantly enchanted by this warm country.
 Look, the fresh garland!